Quasi-Mind/deep-unconscious-mind/README.md

 - 🎛 **Imaginary Agency (IA):** IA denotes the DUM's ability to make decisions and act within its framework.
 It is a crucial property that emerged from the DUM's need to respond and interact dynamically within its environment.

 - 🪞 **Imaginary Reflection (IR):** IR, a meta-cognitive loop between ICo and IExe, allows for self-reflection and continuous learning within the DUM.
 IR was created to enable the DUM to introspect, learn from its outputs, and refine its subsequent responses.

+\* In this context, 'emergent' properties are not emerging naturally from the complexity of the system but are explicitly defined and designed to simulate the appearance of emergence.

 ## 🛠 Usage<a name="usage"></a>